 Sport Psychology vs. Mental Performance, Mindset Coaching & Mental Skills Training: What’s the Difference?

-Many athletes, parents, and even coaches hear the term “sport psychology” and assume it applies to anyone helping athletes with the mental side of performance.
-But in the U.S., the term psychology is legally protected.
-That means not everyone who trains the mind can use the term “sport psychologist” or offer “sport psychology services.”
+Many athletes, parents, and coaches hear the term “sport psychology” and assume it applies to anyone working on the mental side of performance.
+In reality, there are important distinctions — especially in the U.S., where certain titles are legally defined.

-If you’re trying to choose the right mental performance support — for yourself or your athlete — it helps to understand the differences between:
+If you’re trying to find the right type of support — whether for yourself or your athlete — it helps to understand how these roles differ and what each one is designed to support.

 What Is Sport Psychology?